Everything Everything: 2022–present: Raw Data Feel and Mountainhead

 On 7 February 2022, Everything Everything announced their sixth album, Raw Data Feel, later released on 20 May 2022.
 Alongside the announcement they released the single "Bad Friday" with a music video directed by Kit Monteith and Jonathan Higgs.
 The band incorporated text and imagery generated by artificial intelligence for the album's song titles, lyrics and artwork.
 The band also announced the book Caps Lock On, containing the lyrics to every Everything Everything song to date, due for release the same day.
 On 9 March 2022, the band released a second single, "Teletype", the album's opener.
 It was released alongside a music video created by Higgs, consisting of human faces generated by AI singing along to the song.
 On 28 March 2022, the band released the third single "I Want a Love Like This" alongside a music video directed by Kit Monteith.
 A fourth single, "Pizza Boy", was released on 4 May 2022 with a video filmed during the band's UK Spring 2022 tour.
 A music video directed by Krishna Muthurangu for the track "Jennifer" was released on the same day as the album.

-The album reached a peak of number 4 in the UK Album Charts, making it their highest-charting release to date.
+The album reached a peak of number 4 in the UK Albums Chart, making it their highest-charting release to date.
 It was also released to critical praise, with The Line of Best Fit writing "Through a dizzying blend of experimentation, innovation and stylistic idiosyncrasy Everything Everything have created another peerless record with Raw Data Feel, one which proves once more that the horizons the band chases are theirs and theirs alone" and giving the album a 9/10.